Magic. Adventure. Mayhem. Ferrets.

 Sure, sometimes I have to modify the results.
 Usually, in fact.
 But the stuff I come up with is often incredible, and very, very useful.
-This is especially the case with PANTHEON.
+This is especially the case with Spice Tea.
 There’s something about writing when there are no lines, no strictures, no requirements.
 There’s something freeing about it, but I can only do it for so long.
 Once I’m past that opening scene, I need that structure.
 I need to know where I’m going.
 Otherwise I have nowhere to go.

 But that opening scene?
 That opening is gold.

 So there I was, sitting in a dark bar, drinking beer that was pitched somewhere between bitter grass and tears, clacking on my laptop like a hyperactive chicken with a proclivity for IPAs.
 I knew that I had an impossible magic system, but I hadn’t clarified how, exactly, it should work.
 I knew I needed a character and a villain, but I had no idea who—or what—they would be.
 I didn’t even know what city I was in, I don’t think.
 Maybe I did.
 It’s all a blur.

 The ferrets, you see, were born out of this test scene.
 They came from my beer-soaked brain, leaping off that sticky bar like that cockroach I could have sworn hadn’t been there a moment before.

 And so the model of Spice Tea was born: strange occurrences from the sky, often involving small animals (for reasons I didn’t know at the time, but would later clarify into the system), and also involving things like weather, and coins, and Mayan faces, and a lot of stuff I just hadn’t designed yet.